What is the Plastic Packaging Tax or PPT?

 – *In-house scrap or re-grind from a manufacturing process will only be considered as “recycled plastic” if it has been reprocessed using a mechanical or chemical process back into its raw form, by way of grinding, re-melting and/or re-granulating.

-– It is the responsibility of each plastic packaging manufacturer and direct importer, to ensure maintained evidence and records of all recycled plastic content used within their Plastic Packaging product.
+– It is the responsibility of industrial packaging suppliers and manufacturers and direct importer, to ensure maintained evidence and records of all recycled plastic content used within their Plastic Packaging product.

 Primary liability, Secondary liability and due diligence.